 This property was one of the top viewed listings on WeNeedaVacation.com.
 Want to take a guess at what drove the most traffic to it?
 You guessed it: social media.
 Here is one of the ads we ran this past summer that helped book a week for one of our homeowners –

 We have been working with dozens of homeowners to help strengthen their presence on social media through targeted ads and by creating their own Facebook business pages.
 While you certainly can do it on your own or with a marketing agency, the benefit of working with WeNeedaVacation is the fact that we have 20 years of vacationer data to help hyper target our ads.

 While things like Facebook, Twitter, Instagram, and Pinterest have all become great ways to promote and market our site and your property, you have to remember that your ad or page will only be as successful as your pictures, videos, guest reviews, etc. Think of those as a prerequisite to running a promoted advertisement on social media.

 The key thing to remember when marketing your vacation rental is that you are not alone in the vacation rental marketplace anymore, and you have to do everything you can to stand out!

 P.S.
-If you missed the forum or would like to go back and watch again you can find the video here.
+If you missed the Forum or would like to go back and watch it, you can find the video here.